 The Group assumes that no contracts are onerous at initial recognition unless facts and circumstances indicate otherwise.
-Where this is not the case, and if at any time during the coverage period, the facts and circumstances indicate that a group of reinsurance contracts is onerous, the Group establishes a loss component as the excess of the fulfilment cash flows that relate to the remaining coverage of the group over the carrying amount of the liability for remaining coverage of the group as determined.
-Accordingly, by the end of the coverage period of the group of contracts the loss component will be zero.
+Where this is not the case, and if at any time during the coverage period, the facts and circumstances indicate that a group of reinsurance contracts is onerous, the Group establishes a loss component as the excess of the fulfilment cash flows that relate to the remaining coverage of the group over the carrying amount of the liability for remaining coverage of the group of the coverage period of the group of contracts the loss component will be zero.